varshapwalia/salient_object_detection/README.md

 ### For training:

 1. Clone this code by  `git clone https://github.com/varshapwalia/salient_object_detection.git`

+2. Run `pip install -r requirements` to download libraries required to run the code.

-2. Download any saliency training data, we used DUTS-TR data :
+3. Download any saliency training data, we used DUTS-TR data :
 	- [DUTS Image Dataset](http://saliencydetection.net/duts/) [10,553 training images]

-3. Download intial model for Resnet50 ([google_drive](https://drive.google.com/file/d/1Mkad1N7OtzeUb81sKRXga1bHPyhUrAw4/view?usp=drive_link));
+4. Download intial model for Resnet50 ([google_drive](https://drive.google.com/file/d/1Mkad1N7OtzeUb81sKRXga1bHPyhUrAw4/view?usp=drive_link));

-4. Create 2 lists using script createTrainList.py (change paths to your datasets).
+5. Create 2 lists using script createTrainList.py (change paths to your datasets).

 	- First list train.lst will be used in salMask2edge.m to create edge label for training data.
 	- 2nd list train_pair_edge.lst will be used in dataset.py.

-5. Change the image path and intial model path in run.py and dataset.py;
+6. Change the image path and intial model path in run.py and dataset.py;

-6. Start to train with  `python3 run.py --mode train`.
+7. Start to train with  `python3 run.py --mode train`.

 ### For testing: